Codaisseur/taste-of-big-data/02-javascript-basics/README.md

 `Liar `.repeat(2);              // this returns "Liar Liar "
 ```

+> ### 🤔 On quotation marks
+> In Javascript you can use single quotes ( ' ), double quotes ( " ) and back ticks ( \` ) to create strings.
+>
+> Although they roughly do the same thing, the string with back ticks is more power than the others.
+We will see that after the lunch.

 ## (Re-)usability:  Variables

 It is handy to have strings and numbers if you need them, but sometimes you have a value that you want to use in multiple places.
 In order to not repeat the same thing over and over, you can work with variables.